 conditions etc of which both are fully aware such as the state of the

-weather or the city or the situation of any sort they are in.
-A type of
+weather or the situation they are in.

 (3) Rhythmic preference